HardisonCo/.github/international/guinea/gn-health/hms-oms/index.md

 ## Integration Points

-This document outlines how HMS-OMS is integrated with gn_Health systems in Guinea.
+This document outlines how HMS-OMS is integrated with gn-health systems in Guinea.